First time in Chicago? This guide’s for you.

 Navy Pier is a must-see Chicago destination.
 This family-friendly attraction has endless options for things to see and do: scenic boat rides on the lakes, summer fireworks displays, outposts of local food favorites, the largest rooftop bar in the county, free outdoor music, indoor gardens, carnival rides, and so much more.

-A couple more classic things not to miss: A play at The Yard at Chicago Shakespeare, live music in the Miller Lite Beer Garden, exploring and learning at the Chicago Children’s Museum, and hanging out beneath leaping fountains in the Crystal Gardens.
+A couple more classic things not to miss: A play at The Yard at Chicago Shakespeare, live music in the Miller Lite Beer Garden, having a cocktail at Offshore Rooftop, and exploring at the Chicago Children’s Museum.

 Whether you’re in the mood to relax, party it up, or soak in culture, the Chicago Riverwalk is a variety of interests and experiences rolled into one.
 Sip wine on a riverside patio, or go island style under a canopy of light-strewn trees.
 Kayak the Riverwalk’s skyscraper canyon, take an architectural boat tour, or kick back on a tiki party boat.
 Visit a working bridgehouse and view the largest video-projected artwork in the world at Art on theMART.
 You can even immerse yourself in nature with some pier fishing and bird-watching, right in the heart of downtown Chicago.

 The setting for Museum Campus couldn’t be lovelier — three Beaux-Arts-inspired buildings sitting on the shores of Lake Michigan.
 Set in lush parks and gardens, Field Museum, Shedd Aquarium, and Adler Planetarium (the oldest planetarium in the Western Hemisphere, by the way), sit side by side, beckoning lovers of ancient civilizations, undersea worlds, and amazing universes.